 It’s time to start getting into a back to school routine!
 Can you believe it’s already August?
 This year just seems to be flying by.

 In just two weeks our kids are heading back to school!
-I have really enjoyed having them home all summer but they are SO excited to go back and that makes me happy.
+I have really enjoyed having them home all summer.
+I have started to buy them some things for school this year, like new school shoes and this personalized photo backpack, and it’s fair to say they are SO excited to go back.
+That makes me happy.

 These are the changes I made to our mornings and evenings:

 Back to an 8:00pm bedtime for the kids.